George Benneh: Academia

 At the beginning of his career, just before his doctoral studies, he taught geography at Achimota School in 1961.
 Benneh was appointed a lecturer in the Department of Geography at the University of Ghana, Legon in 1964, Senior Lecturer in 1973, Associate Professor in 1976 and Full Professor in 1989.
 As a university administrator, he served as the chairman of the Department of Geography and Resource Development, senior tutor of the Commonwealth Hall, Dean of the Faculty of Social Studies and Pro-Vice-Chancellor, Director of Population Impact Project funded by the USAID.
-Benneh was appointed at Vice-Chancellor of the University of Ghana in 1992 and retired in 1996.
+Benneh was appointed a Vice-Chancellor of the University of Ghana in 1992 and retired in 1996.
 Benneh became an emeritus professor of Geography and Resource Development after his stint as a vice-chancellor.
 He stated that in his academic career, he largely self-funded his own research projects.

 Additionally, he was a visiting fellow at the Institute of Geography, University of Copenhagen, Denmark in 1973, 1983 and in 1996.
 In 1982, he was a Senior Fulbright Hays Visiting Professor at the Department of Geography at the University of Pittsburgh and also, Visiting Professor, Department of Geography and Research Associate at the Centre for Research on Economic Development, University of Michigan, Ann Arbor.

 Under the auspices of the American Association of State Colleges and Universities, he was a distinguished visiting professor and guest speaker at the 50th Anniversary of the Fulbright Hayes Fellowship Anniversary Conference in Atlanta, in 1996.
 In 1997, he was the John Cadbury Fellow at the Centre for West African Studies at the University of Birmingham, and a Visiting Lecturer, Department of Geography, University of New England, Armidale, New South Wales, Australia.